kvas-it/uplink-yaml-proto/README.md

 ### Python library or script

-1. Can produce .tgz packages, eggs or wheels
+1. Build artifacts: .tgz packages, eggs or wheels, or it could be nothing, since we can publish and test directly without building.
-2. No assemblies
+2. No deployment section.
-3. Publish to pypi (or local devpi server) using devpi client
+3. Publish to pypi (or local devpi server) using devpi client.
-4. Run tests using tox, doesn't use any artifacts
+4. Run tests using tox, doesn't use any artifacts.

+Examples:
+- Simple python package using Tox [python-abp-1](python-abp-1.yaml)

 ### Browser plugin

-1. Produces plugin package(s)
+1. Build artifacts: plugin package(s).
-2. Maybe assembly for selenium testing or something like that
+2. Maybe assembly for selenium testing or something like that.
-3. Publish to one or more stores
+3. Publish to one or more stores.
 4. Run local unit tests using node.js and some test runner; maybe run functional tests with selenium using the selenium assembly.

 ### Web site

-1. Produces rendered static content
+1. Build artifacts: rendered static content.
 2. Production assembly of two boxes: (nginx + static content) + (fcgi multiplexer + scripts), test assembly that might be identical or maybe slightly different.
-3. No publishing, we only deploy this
+3. No publishing, we only deploy this.
 4. Test the website using the testing assembly and maybe something like selenium.

 ### Deployment of 3rd party software, like Discourse

-1. No build
+1. No build.
-2. Assembly with production config
+2. Assembly with production configuration, for example a database box and an application box with nginx as a reverse proxy.
-3. No publishing
+3. No publishing.
-4. Maybe test the production assembly
+4. Maybe test the production assembly.